 Company infrastructure and business processes

-If you are bidding for the right opportunities and have a strong bid writing process but are still losing bids, it could be due to areas in your wider business processes that need improving.
+If you are bidding for the right public and private sector opportunities and have a strong bid writing process but are still losing bids, it could be due to areas in your wider business processes that need improving.
 There are fundamental areas that contracting authorities tend to look at, such as quality management systems, supply chain, accreditations and health and safety practices.

 It can be difficult to take an internal look at your infrastructure, but it is an important evaluation if you are serious about securing new contracts.
 There may be nothing wrong with your quality management system and it may work well for your organisation, but it is important to remember in a procurement process the buyer has an evaluation to do and your competitor may have better systems in place.
 There are certain improvements that can be made to systems to ensure you have the correct collateral when bidding for a contract.